nnest/sparrow/README.md

   ${@4}: {"user": "bulk-two", "message": "From Bulk Command"}
 ```

+#### Context, Loader and Template
+There is a context `CommandTemplateContext`, and a loader `CommandTemplateLoader`.
+A simple context implementation `SimpleCommandTemplateContext` to support loading templates from file system or class path, also supports context hierarchy.
+A Yaml loader implementation `YmlCommandTemplateLoader` which using SnakeYaml to load templates.
+Template contains:
+* `name`, global unique key to find the template,
+* `method`, Http Method, mostly is `GET`, `PUT`, `DELETE` or `POST`.
+According to the document of Elastic Seach and which endpoint used,
+* `endpoint`, relative location. eg. `/_bulk`, `/${index}/${type}/${document.id}`.
+* `body`, request body.
+Nested map.
+* `params`, query string, One level map.
+* `headers`, Http headers.
+One level map.

+`endpoint`, `body`, `params` and `headers` can contains dynamic patterns. `Dynamic Patterns` is wrapped by `${}`, eg. `${document}` means get value of `document` property.
+See test case [TestYmlLoader](https://github.com/nnest/sparrow/blob/master/sparrow-simple/src/test/java/com/github/nnest/sparrow/simple/TestYmlLoader.java) to find more information.

+#### Executor
+To execute the command, there is a `CommandExecutor`, and default implementation `DefaultCommandExecutor`.
+Executor finds values from parameter `params` into template, and transforms to request body, sends to Elastic Search server, and calls response listener to handle repsonse.
+Executor must have its context, rest client builder and body value converter.
+* Prepare templates via context,
+* Configure the rest client settings via rest client builder,
+* Any body value should be converted to string via `BodyValueConverter`, and there are
+  * `PrimitiveBodyValueConverter`,
+  * `JacksonBodyValueConverter`, use FastXML Jackson object mapper to serializing, is default converter,
+  * `BodyValueConverterChain`, chain of converters.

+#### Response Handler
 To handle the response, implements the `CommandExecutionHandler`.
 No matter how the request sending, sync or async, always use execution handler to handle response.
-There are `NoopCommandExecutionHandler` and `AbstractJacksonCommandExecutionHandler` for quickly implementation.
+There are
+* `NoopCommandExecutionHandler`, actually do nothing, just for quickly implementation,
+* `AbstractJacksonCommandExecutionHandler`, using FastXML Jackson object mapper to deserializing.

 # License
 MIT